rohanvaiyata3-jpg/retail-sales-analytics/README.md

 # E-Commerce Sales & Customer Analytics

-A Python-based business analytics project analyzing e-commerce sales, customers, products, categories, geography, sales channels, discounts, and payment methods.
+A Python-based analysis of an e-commerce sales dataset covering customers, products, categories, locations, discounts, sales channels, and payment methods.

-The objective is to convert transaction-level data into actionable business insights using exploratory data analysis and data visualization.
+I used Python to clean the data, explore sales patterns, compare different parts of the business, and identify a few areas that are worth looking at from a business perspective.

 ---

-## 📊 Key Metrics
+## Key Metrics

 | Metric | Value |
 |---|---:|